Youngsters across Huntingdonshire celebrate World Book Day in style

 Children from across Huntingdonshire showcased their love for books by dressing up as their favourite book characters.

-From Batman to Superman, youngsters swapped their uniforms for superhero costumes to celebrate the annual event.
+From Harry Potter to Willy Wonka, youngsters swapped their uniforms for Gruffalo costumes to celebrate the annual event.

 World Book Day was first held in the UK in 1995, and since then schools from across the country have held yearly events to celebrate novels.

 Students from St Mary's C of E Primary Academy in St Neots had to dress up as charecters from the author Julia Donaldson and spent the morning decorating the doors as part of an in house competition.

 Crosshall Infant School Academy Trust and Crosshall Nursery School enjoyed a book charecter parade in the school hall and for each year group a winner was selected and presented with prizes.